lemma-osu/sklearn-raster/docs/pages/guide/metadata.md

 1. Setting target names in variable `long_name` attributes.
 1. Appending time-stamped operations to the `history` attribute to help track provenance.

-By default, estimator methods discard all other attributes to avoid preserving inaccurate metadata, e.g. a `scale_factor` that no longer applies to a predicted target.
-To preserve all attributes, estimator methods accept a `keep_attrs` parameter.
+By default, wrapped estimator methods discard all other attributes to avoid preserving inaccurate metadata, e.g. a `scale_factor` that no longer applies to a predicted target.
+To preserve all attributes, pass `keep_attrs=True` to the wrapped estimator.